John-Rood/VectorVault/vectorflow_docs/README.md

 Visual development accelerates agent creation by making complex behaviors immediately understandable and testable.
 When you can see your agent's decision tree, trace execution paths in real-time, and modify logic without redeploying code, iteration speed increases dramatically.

-Vector Flow provides this visual layer on top of enterprise-grade infrastructure, giving you the best of both worlds:
+Vector Flow provides this visual layer on top of production infrastructure, giving you the best of both worlds:

 ### Execution Layer (What You Don't Build)
 - **State persistence**: Automatic checkpointing between nodes